 - Click Apply.

-This works for euros or any other currency too.
-If you need the symbol specifically, here is how to insert the euro symbol in Google Sheets.
+This works for euros or any other currency.
+If you need the symbol only, here is how to insert the euro symbol in Google Sheets.

 How do I convert BTC to USD in Google Sheets?

-Crypto conversions work the same way.
+Crypto conversions use the same syntax.
 For the current BTC to USD rate:

 =GOOGLEFINANCE("CURRENCY:BTCUSD")

-To convert a BTC amount in A2 into USD:
+To convert a BTC amount in A2 to USD:

 =A2*GOOGLEFINANCE("CURRENCY:BTCUSD")